keremciu/website/README.md

 This is my personal website.
 It's bootstrapped with [Next.js](https://nextjs.org/).

+# usage

+You can run this project locally `npm run dev` after `npm install`

+I use Github Actions to deploy output of nextjs to `gh-pages` branch.

-# Purpose
+# purpose

-I'd like to express myself more than my professional background.
+I'd like to express myself other than my professional background.
 I feel that my professional background is reachable but doesn't include my personality.

 Hope you can find some details here.